 The regex libraries differ from one operating system to another, and in addition, regular expressions are complicated, so you may want to test your expressions prior to running your backup by using the bregex program.
-Please see the Utilities chapter of this manual for more.
-You can also test your full FileSet definition by using the estimate command in the Console chapter of this manual.
+Please see the Utilities chapter (chapter 1.14 on page 19) of the Bacula Community Utility programs for more information.
+You can also test your full FileSet definition by using the estimate command (command 1.5 on page 5) in the Bacula Community Console Manual.